andrewferlitsch/Gap/docs/specs/vision_spec.md

 **Usage**

 When used as a getter the property returns the root name of the image file (e.g., /mydir/myimage.jpg -> myimage).
-If the input was raw pixel data, the name property will return ‘untitled’.
+If the image input was raw pixel data (i.e., numpy array), the property will return the string `'untitled'`.

 #### 2.3.3 type